 Soft key Function group Page

 BASIC ARITHM.
-Basic arithmetic (assign, add, subtract, multiply, divide, square root) 262
+Basic arithmetic (assign, add, subtract, multiply, divide, square root) 260

-TRIGO- NOMETRY Trigonometric functions 265
+TRIGO- NOMETRY Trigonometric functions 263

-JUMP If/then conditions, jumps 267
+JUMP lf/then conditions, jumps 266

-DIVERSE FUNCTION Other functions 272
+DIVERSE FUNCTION Other functions 276

-FORMULA Entering formulas directly 291
+FORMULA Entering formulas directly 269

-CONTOUR Function for machining complex contours See Cycle Programming User's Manual
+CONTOUR FORMULA Function for machining complex contours See the User's Manual for Programming of Machining Cycles

-If you define or assign a Q parameter, then the control shows the Q, QL and QR soft keys.
-You can use these soft keys to select the desired parameter type.
-Then you define the parameter number.

-If you have a alphabetic keyboard connected via the USB port, you can press the ${\bf Q}$ key to open the dialog for entering a formula.
+0 If you define or assign a Q parameter, shows the Q , QL and QR soft keys.
+Yo soft keys to select the desired parameter define the parameter number.
+If you have a alphabetic keyboard con USB port, you can press the Q key to entering a formula. u can use these eter type.
+Then you nected via the